sbalnojan/fklearn-samples/README.md

 2. In the second case however, you'd usually think about the data as having a "transform/load" method as part of the object (check out the code to see what I mean).
-That makes the methods dependent on the specific data, and not like in the first case indepdendent of it.
+That makes the methods dependent on the specific data, and not like in the first case independent of it.

 ## Example 2 NLP Example (DONE)
 Check out "2_nlp_example.py" to see how to use